-The individual in this position is appointed by the Town Manager and works at the pleasure of the Town Manager and receives all direction and supervision from the Assistant Town Manager.
-Under general direction, the Code Enforcement Manager plans, organizes, manages, and provides direction to assigned functions and activities of the Code Enforcement Department; coordinates assigned activities with other Town departments, outside agencies, and the public; fosters cooperative working relationships among Town departments and with intergovernmental and regulatory agencies, and various public and private groups; and performs related work as required.
+The individual in this position is appointed by the Town Manager and works at the pleasure of the Town Manager and receives all direction and supervision from the Town Manager.
+Under general direction, the Public Works Manager plans, organizes, manages, and provides direction to assigned functions and activities of the Public Works Department comprised of the Wastewater and Street Maintenance Divisions; coordinates assigned activities with other Town departments, outside agencies, and the public; fosters cooperative working relationships among Town departments and with intergovernmental and regulatory agencies, and various public and private groups; and performs related work as required.